NVIDIA/spark-rapids/docs/spark-profiling-tool.md

        <eventlogs | eventlog directories ...>
 ```
 Note that if you are on an HDFS cluster the default filesystem is likely HDFS for both the input and output
-so if you want to point to the local filesystem be sure to include `file:` in the path
+so if you want to point to the local filesystem be sure to include `file:` in the path.

 Example running on files in HDFS: (include $HADOOP_CONF_DIR in classpath)